ysyk2021/managing-remote-teams-a-guide-to-building-and-leading-successful-virtual-teams/src/chapter-7-3.md

-# Creating a Culture that Values Remote Teamwork as a Core Principle

 In the era of remote work, building a strong culture that values and embraces remote teamwork is crucial for the success of virtual teams.
 This chapter will explore strategies for creating a culture that prioritizes effective remote collaboration and establishes it as a core principle within your team.